pratikshya36/spider_webdev_task3/README.md

   <script async defer src="https://maps.googleapis.com/maps/api/js?key=API KEY&callback=initMap"><script>
   2.I stored the location typed by the user in the search box (having id as "search") in a variable "search".
   3.Then I created an object of google.maps.places.Autocomplete(search) by  the name autocomplete.
+  4.Then I added an addListener event to the autocomplete object when autocomplete is completedand location is selected.
+  5.Then I create an object to get the place selected by using variable "place" using autocomplete.getPlace()